 11.2.
 Quality management - assessment

 Data are collected from reliable sources applying high standards with regard to methodology and ensuring high comparability.
 ESA 2010 data transmissions are subject to regular quality assessment reviews.
-Article 4 of Regulation (EU) No 549/2013 (ESA 2010 Regulation) specifies that the data covered by that Regulation is subject to the quality criteria, namely relevance, accuracy, timeliness and punctuality, accessibility and clarity, comparability and coherence, as set out in Article 12(1) of Regulation (EC) No 223/2009 of the European Parliament and of the Council
+Article 4 of Regulation (EU) No 549/2013 (ESA 2010 Regulation) specifies that the data covered by that Regulation is subject to the quality criteria, namely relevance, accuracy, timeliness and punctuality, accessibility and clarity, comparability and coherence, as set out in Article 12(1) of Regulation (EC) No 223/2009 of the European Parliament and of the Council.

 12.1.
 Relevance - User Needs

-Annual sector accounts offer complete and consistent description of the economic cycle from production to the accumulation of non-financial assets for the whole economy and institutional sectors.
-Sector accounts allow for an analyses of the interactions among institutional sectors as well as between them and the rest of the world, and the derivation of key macroeconomic indicators.
+Sector accounts allow for an analysis of the interactions among institutional sectors as well as between them and the rest of the world, and the derivation of key macroeconomic indicators.

 12.2.
 Relevance - User Satisfaction

-Not available
+Not available.

 12.3.
 Completeness